HTML & HTML5: The Real Foundation of the Web – A Complete Beginner to Mastery Guide

 1. Semantic Tags

 Brought off the pen, they tend to lend indications of the destination of that content within the bigger picture.
+The latest changes in making web pages more readable direct search engines toward understanding their content better.

 2. Audio and Video Without Plugins

 Before HTML5, audio or video on a web page had to be played through the use of plugins such as Flash.
+With HTML5, though, the <audio> and <video> tags make it very easy to play any media directly in any browser.

 3. The Canvas Tag

 Using JavaScript, Canvas is a tag that lets you draw directly in the browser.
+You can create graphs, animations, and charts or even full games.

 4. Smarter Forms